i0x0/i0x0/README.md

 # 👋 Helwo

-# Languages I Know / I'm learning / want to learn
+# Languages I know / learning / want to learn

 * Javascript (more experience in it) + (i know React)
 * Typescript (Javascript but with a few extra steps to it that I have to learn)